shiv7909/Task_shoshin/README.md

 #JSON Data Integration: The app seamlessly integrates JSON data to populate relevant information, ensuring dynamic content updates.
 #State Management: Employed the Getx package for efficient state management, enhancing the app's performance and responsiveness.
 #Responsive Design: Ensured the app's visual appeal across various screen sizes, implementing a responsive layout for an optimal user experience.
 #Customization: Enhanced visual aesthetics through the use of custom fonts, colors, and icons, adding a personalized touch to the UI.

+packages used:

 Additional room for update (if given more time):